 Not as iconic as chislic, but also offered at Meridian Corner, is Fleisch Kuchele, a meat-filled pastry that somewhat resembles a Cornish pasty.
 So I settled down with one order of mutton chislic, one of lamb chislic, and one of Fleisch Kuchele.
 Enjoyed it all.

 This would not be my last chislic while in South Dakota.
 I was headed for Sioux Falls, for a couple of days of exploring, and I made a point of looking up a newer spot: Urban Chislic.
-In this trendy venue, in addition to multiple meat options (lamb, of course, but also beef, chicken, pork, fish, venison, and bison.
+In this trendy venue, in addition to multiple meat options (lamb, of course, but also beef, chicken, pork, fish, venison, and bison) there are other variations.
 The meat is still cut in small cubes, but here, it is fried un-skewered and served in a bowl, along with one’s choice of dipping sauce (Thai chili, kung pao, buffalo, ranch, and half a dozen hot, hotter and hottest options).
 That said, the menu does carry “The 1870,” which is on skewers with saltines and garlic salt.
 But I’d had that in Freeman, so here, I got lamb and opted for garlic parmesan dip.
 Very tasty.

 So if you get to South Dakota, while there is the usual variety of local and ethnic options, do try to find chislic for at least one eating opportunity.
 There’s a reason it’s still around after 150 years.